Khartoum Entry Requirements

 Prohibited Items

-- Pork and pork products - prohibited for religious reasons
+- Pork products for religious reasons

 Restricted Items